deedeeharris/auto_whatsapper/readme.md

 # Auto WhatApper

-Auto WhatApper is a Python script that automates the process of sending WhatsApp messages to multiple recipients, either phone numbers or contacts/groups.
+Auto WhatApper is a Streamlit web app that automates the process of sending WhatsApp messages to multiple recipients, either phone numbers or contacts/groups.
 It utilizes the Playwright library to interact with the WhatsApp Web interface.

 ## Prerequisites

 - Python 3.x
+- Streamlit
 - Playwright library
 - Google Chrome
+- Microsoft Office Excel

 ## Installation